 Being chosen to host a bridal shower is a real honour, but the pressure to throw the perfect party can be the source of a lot of stress.
-Dealing with competing personalities amongst the bridal party, planning logistics and trying to make everything just right for the bride-to-be can be a little overwhelming, which is why these tips and tricks for pulling off a no-stress, fun-filled party are sure to come in handy.
+Dealing with competing personalities amongst the bridal party, planning logistics and trying to make everything just right for the bride-to-be can be a little overwhelming, which is why these tips and tricks for pulling off a no-stress, the fun-filled party are sure to come in handy.

 Set a date